maheshmohanmr/maheshmohanmr.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome all!
 I am an Assistant Professor at the [Centre of Excellence in Artificial Intelligence (CoEAI)](http://www.ai.iitkgp.ac.in/), [IIT Kharagpur](https://www.iitkgp.ac.in/).
 In the CoEAI, I am building a &#8220;Signal Processing and Artificial Intelligence&#8221; group.
 Our group performs basic research in the intersection of Signal Processing with Deep Learning and Computer Vision (with a focus on Agriculture applications).
-Currently, I am also a [Coordinated Science Lab (CSL)](https://csl.illinois.edu/) affiliate-researcher at the [University of Illinois Urbana-Champaign](https://illinois.edu/).
+Currently, I am also a [Coordinated Science Lab (CSL)](https://csl.illinois.edu/) Affiliate-Researcher at the [University of Illinois Urbana-Champaign](https://illinois.edu/).

 Previously, I was a  Postdoctoral Researcher in the [CSL](https://csl.illinois.edu/), [University of Illinois Urbana-Champaign](https://illinois.edu/), where I was advised by [Prof. Narendra Ahuja](https://ece.illinois.edu/about/directory/faculty/n-ahuja).
 My postdoc research lies at the intersection of  Signal Processing and Deep Learning, aimed for Agriculture applications (associated with [AIFARMS](https://aifarms.illinois.edu/)).